Understand the equivalence between a system of linear equations and a vector equation.

 This means forming the augmented matrix

 and row reducing.
 Note that the columns of the augmented matrix are the vectors from the original vector equation, so it is not actually necessary to write the system of equations: one can go directly from the vector equation to the augmented matrix by “smooshing the vectors together”.
+In the following example we carry out the row reduction and find the solution.

 where are vectors in and are unknown scalars, has the same solution set as the linear system with augmented matrix